 Well, a rainy weekend has come by, and I can now gladly report that my hypocrisy has been amended: I need coffee is tracking free.
 To the best of my knowledge, all data that visitors receive and transmit whenever they browse my website stays on my server and my content delivery network (CDN), users are never tracked by third parties, and cookies are never placed without prior consent.

 The whole process, for a WordPress website at least, is hassle free.
-The best of it, besides feeling good about myself and my visitors?
+The best of it, besides feeling good about me and my visitors?
 I did not give up any functionality that I was having before going tracking free and I suffered zero performance loss.
-Also, no need to place any annoying cookie consent banner to be GDPR compliant, because no cookie is ever set prior obtaining consent.
+Also, no need to place any annoying cookie consent banner to be GDPR compliant because my website currently sets technical, non-tracking cookies only.

-What follows is a concise list of what I did with links to help achieving the same.
+What follows is a concise list of what I did with links to help to achieve the same.

 - My WordPress theme uses Google fonts.
 While handy, Google can do whatever it wants when a browser requests these fonts to display my posts nicely formatted.
 I now cache (store) these fonts in my CDN to let user browsers’ safely download them from my server.
 Thank you OMGF (OPTIMIZE MY GOOGLE FONTS) for enabling this easily in WordPress.